 Plan contracting is the creating of requirements for whatever products or services are needed, including what companies offer these products or services.
 Then request seller responses by narrowing down the companies to a handful, and then selecting the sellers, which is usually the purvey of the purchasing department.

 Contract administration is the management of the contract with the vendor.
 The project manager will work daily with the vendor’s account manager.
 When the contract is fulfilled, there is contract closure.
 This is usually handled again by the purchasing department.

 Like any part of a project, having the right tools can make project management procurement more effective.
-Take for example, an online Gantt chart.
+ProjectManager.com offers an online Gantt chart.
 It’s like the regular Gantt charts project managers have been using for millennia but with none of the downside usually associated with this powerful but often frustratingly difficult tool.

-Gantt charts are great scheduling tools.
+Gantt charts are great for scheduling.
 Most project management software allows you to upload a spreadsheet or task list, which is then populated as points on a timeline.
 You add the duration for each task and link any that are dependent.
 With ProjectManager.com’s online Gantt chart you can even upload MS Project files, which can be edited easily, without the expensive of that clunky program.